OVlasiuk/ovlasiuk.github.io/_posts/2017-12-28-wspace-torus.md

 in browser, reference manager, a terminal or two, and you easily end up at 8-10 windows.
 Unfortunately, switching between as many as 5 on a single workspace is already rather tedious, be it by clicking and dragging, or by `Alt-Tab`bing your way around.
-It certainly helps to have a good window manager, with [Cinnamon][1] being an example.
+One would think that a good window manager, [Cinnamon][1] being an example of such, should allow to fix this.

 For some reason though, Cinnamon only provides left/right inter-workspace motions out of the box; I find it more natural to think of the workspaces as sitting on a 2d grid.
 Apparently, there *are* people sharing this sentiment: a quick search reveals a [discussion][SE] on unix stackexchange, where somebody mentions using 16(!) workspaces.
 Besides, there already is an applet that purports to do precisely what I want; the fact that it conflicts with Expo and does not allow to move windows around makes it somewhat suboptimal.